Vladocpro/ecommerce_deploy/README.md

 After completing these steps, your application will be accessible at http://localhost:3000/.

 ## Authentication
-The application supports user authentication through traditional email/password credentials or by using Google account.
+The application supports user authentication through traditional email/password credentials or by using a Google account.

 ## Shopping Experience
 Explore the store's diverse product listings with advanced sorting and filtering options.
 Add items to your wishlist or shopping cart for a personalized shopping experience.